mreshnaan/movie_assignment/README.md

 ##  Front end

-is a full stack application user can login and register.user can add movie
+is a full stack application user can login and register Add movie

 #Getting Started